soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

-A collection of custom nodes for Unreal Engine's MetaSounds, soon to be released as the *Branches* plugin.
+A collection of custom nodes for Unreal Engine's MetaSounds, downloadable as the *Branches* plugin for Windows and Mac.

 ![Screenshot of a selection of custom nodes in Metasound](svg/Nodes.svg)